pablodecm/paper-inferno/paper/appendices.md

 instead of $s_{s/ b}$.
-The advantage of $s_{s/(s+b)}$ is that it represents the conditional probability of one observation $\boldsymbol{x}$ coming from the signal assuming a balanced mixture, and hence is bounded between zero and one greatly simplifying its visualisation and non-parametetric likelihood estimation.
+The advantage of $s_{s/(s+b)}$ is that it represents the conditional probability of one observation $\boldsymbol{x}$ coming from the signal assuming a balanced mixture, and hence is bounded between zero and one.
+This greatly simplifies its visualisation and non-parametetric likelihood estimation.
 Taking [@Eq:mixture_div] and manipulating the subexpression depending on $\mu$ by adding and subtracting $2\mu$  we have:
 $$